woyaonidsh/Entity_link/README.md

 ## Introduction
-&nbsp;&nbsp;The project is mainly about entity link technology.
+The project is mainly about entity link technology.
 The input of the task is a piece of text and the corresponding entity, and the output is the related entity set of the entity in the entity database.
+I use a two-tower and hierarchical neural network to solve this problem

+## Model
+The model consists of entity-encoder and mention-encoder.
+Entity-encoder is used to model entity and description of entity.
+Mention-encoder is used to model mention and context of mention.
+Specially, I split context into left context and right context so that this model can capture more information about mention.

+##